YouDonggeun/type-graphql/CONTRIBUTING.md

 - All features or bug fixes **must be covered by tests**.

-- The code must pass type checking and fullfil all the TSLint rules.
+- The code must pass type checking and fullfil all the ESLint rules.

 ## <a name="commit"></a> Commit Message Guidelines